-Eight measures previously endorsed by NQF have not been re-submitted or have been withdrawn from maintenance of endorsement consideration:
+Eight measures previously endorsed by NQF were not re-submitted or were withdrawn from maintenance of endorsement consideration:

 Measure Measure Steward Reason for Withdrawal 0617: High Risk for Pneumococcal Disease - Pneumococcal Vaccination ActiveHealth Management The measure steward elected to retire the measure's endorsement.
-1388 : Annual Dental Visit (ADV) National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
-1396 : Healthy Physical Development by 6 Years of Age National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
-1397 : Sudden Infant Death Syndrome Counseling National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
-1399 : Developmental Screening in the First Three Years of Life National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
-1419 : Primary Caries Prevention Intervention as Part of Well/III Child Care as Offered by Primary Care Medical Providers University of Minnesota The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
-1512 : Healthy Physical Development by 13 Years of Age National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
-1514 : Healthy Physical Development by 18 Years of Age National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement because of poor uptake in the use of the measure.
+1388 : Annual Dental Visit (ADV) National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement: A more focused measure of dental care for children is now included in the Child Core Set.
+1396 : Healthy Physical Development by 6 Years of Age National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement: NCQA's measure (NQF #0024) Weight assessment and counseling for nutrition and physical activity for children/adolescents is already endorsed for children ages 3-17.
+(This is a duplicative measure).

+Measure Measure Steward Reason for Withdrawal 1397 : Sudden Infant Death Syndrome Counseling National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement: NCQA is not currently using this measure in other major programs to the extent where the level of effort required to maintain endorsement is equivalent.
+1399 : Developmental Screening in the First Three Years of Life National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement: There is a similar measure of developmental screening included in the Child Core Set.
+1419 : Primary Caries Prevention Intervention as Part of Well/III Child Care as Offered by Primary Care Medical Providers University of Minnesota The measure submission was not in compliance with NQF's "conditions for consideration."
+1512 : Healthy Physical Development by 13 Years of Age National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement: NCQA's measure (NQF #0024) Weight assessment and counseling for nutrition and physical activity for children/adolescents is already endorsed for children ages 3-17.
+(This is a duplicative measure).because of poor uptake in the use of the measure.
+1514 : Healthy Physical Development by 18 Years of Age National Committee for Quality Assurance The measure steward elected to retire the measure's endorsement: NCQA's measure (NQF #0024) Weight assessment and counseling for nutrition and physical activity for children/adolescents is already endorsed for children ages 3-17.
+(This is a duplicative measure).